 - happy or sad

 Sifting through the labels of your emotional experience as a raw emotion or a meta-emotion can help you to manage it in more effective ways and allow you to be a more authentic version of yourself.
 Can you spend a few minutes talking about if you understand your label of your meta emotion?
 Then you have the ability to choose to change it.
 Some people are gifted with the self awareness of their emotional experience so that they are able to manage their reactions to these feelings in healthy, helpful ways.
 Others struggle to see alternate ways to react and respond to emotions.
 If you cannot do this on your own, a therapist can help you expand your set of emotions and meta-emotions to help you succeed in different types of situations or relationships.
-If you still struggle to manage your emotions and need a therapist to coach you through it, contact the Center for Growth or consult others tips on meta-emotion and depression.
+If you still struggle to manage your emotions and need a therapist to help you through it, contact the Center for Growth or consult others tips on meta-emotion and depression.
+You can self schedule your inperson or online appointment today.
+Additionally you can call 215 922 5683 x 100 and speak with a live therapist.